jdi na vlastní test/obsah stránky

 destination IPv4 address to the destination host name

-a network that protects confidential information from unauthorized accessa network that recovers quickly when a failure occurs and depends on redundancy to limit the impact of a failurea network that supports a mechanism for managing congestion and ensuring reliable delivery of content to all usersa network that can expand quickly to support new users and applications without impacting the performance of the service delivered to existing users
+a network that can expand quickly to support new users and applications without impacting the performance of the service delivered to existing usersa network that recovers quickly when a failure occurs and depends on redundancy to limit the impact of a failurea network that protects confidential information from unauthorized accessa network that supports a mechanism for managing congestion and ensuring reliable delivery of content to all users

 a network that protects confidential information from unauthorized access